iTXTech/Genisys/README.md

-#OpenGenisys / 创世纪
+#Genisys / 创世纪
 * One Core to rule them ALL
-* Genisys is same to this version.
-* This core is a modified version of Pocketmine made by DREAM STUDIO&iTX Tech
+* This core is a modified version of PocketMine-MP made by DREAM STUDIO & iTX Technologies LLC.
-* DREAM STUDIO&iTX Tech are CHINESE TEAM.
+* DREAM STUDIO & iTX Technologies LLC. are both from China.
-* Genisys内核由DREAM插件组&iTX Tech开发，基于Pocketmine.

-#Feature / 特性
+#Features / 特性
 * Performance optimization(let 100+ players join in a server)
 * Bug fix in PM-MP
 * Weather